ivadomed/multimodal-registration/README.md

 ## Registration & Evaluation pipeline

 A pipeline for T2w volume registration to T1w volume for each subject of any dataset following Brain Imaging Data Structure ([BIDS](https://bids.neuroimaging.io/)) convention is provided with the shell script `pipeline_bids_register_evaluate.sh`.
-For each subject of the dataset, the T2w volume will be registered to the T1w volume using a registration model which name should be specified in the shell script and that should be located in the `model/` folder.
+For each subject of the dataset, the T2w volume will be registered to the T1w volume using a registration model which name should be specified in the shell script and that should be located in the `model/` folder and a config file for the inference parameters that needs to be in the `config/` folder.
 This first part of the pipeline leads to the creation of 3 new files for each subject: `sub-xx_T1w_proc.nii.gz`, `sub-xx_T2w_proc.nii.gz` and `sub-xx_T2w_proc_reg_to_T1w.nii.gz`.
 It is done with the file `bids_registration.py`.

 In the second part of the pipeline, these 3 files are used to compute some measurements and obtain a QC report in order to have a an idea of the registration performance.
 One measurement, the normalized Mutual Information is computed directly on the files obtained with the registration process (first part).
 It is done with the file `eval_reg_with_mi.py` and results in the file `nmi.csv` that summarises the results obtained for the different comparisons done.